nephila/djangocms-multisite/README.rst

 Assumptions
 ===========

 #.
-A virtualenv up and runnign
+A virtualenv up and running
 #.
 DjangoCMS working

 Installation